poojakota17/linux/README.md

 CPUID(0x4FFFFFFE) Exit for exit_reason 29 = 2	            edx= 0

 CPUID(0x4FFFFFFE) Exit for exit_reason 28 = 28216	        edx= 0

   ```
+### Question 3
+About 90k to 1,30,000 exits  happen on reboot.
+Also exits changes according to operations done.
+Else it increases at a stable rate if no work done.

 ### **Question 4**
 Some exits are more frequent like exit reasons 48, 49, 30, 32, 52, 12.